How Long Do Makeup Brushes Last?

 Synthetic Isn’t Bad

-The temptation with going for a makeup brush sourced from natural resources is very real, so you may be surprised to find out that synthetic brushes are actually a better choice if you’re looking for something longer-lasting!
+You may be surprised to learn that synthetic brushes are actually a better choice if you’re looking for something longer-lasting.

-Natural bristles have an expiration date and can harbor bacteria and germs far easier than synthetic brushes, which are quite literally made to last you as long as possible.
+Natural bristles have an expiration date and can harbor bacteria and germs far more easily than synthetic brushes, which are quite literally made to last you as long as possible.

 Storing Correctly

-The best areas to store them are in a makeup brush roll or in an entirely separate bag or container.
+The best areas to store them are in a makeup brush roll or in a separate, dedicated bag or container.

-When you wash your brushes, never leave them upright until they’re completely dry.
-If you do, the water can loosen the glue on the bristles and prematurely age your tool.
+If you do, the water can loosen the glue on the bristles, prematurely aging your tool

 Final Thoughts

-If you want to get 3 years of use out of a single makeup brush, make sure it’s high-quality upon purchase, and take extra care to extend its lifespan.
+To get the most out of a single makeup brush over 3 years, ensure it’s high-quality upon purchase and take extra care to extend its lifespan.

 Related Articles